Certora/Documentation/docs/cvl/builtin.md

 ```cvl
 use builtin rule readOnlyReentrancy;
 ```
 in a spec file.
-Any functions that have read only reentrancy will fail the `readOnlyReentrancy` rule.
+Any functions that have read-only reentrancy will fail the `readOnlyReentrancy` rule.

 ### How `readOnlyReentrancy` is checked

+Reentrancy vulnerabilities can arise when a contract makes an external call with an inconsistent internal state.
+This behavior allows the receiver contract to make reentrant calls that exploit the inconsistency.

-The `readOnlyReentrancy` rule adds instrumentation that is used to check that the results of all view functions are equal to the result of the view function at the beginning of the program or the results of all view functions are equal to the result of the view function at the end of the program.
+The readOnlyReentrancy rule ensures that whenever method f of contract C makes an external call, the internal state of C is equivalent to either (1) the state of C at the beginning of the calling function, or (2) the state of C at the end of the calling function (by "equivalent", we mean that all view functions return the same values).
-If the result of one view function is equal to the result at the beginning but another is equal to the result at the end it means that the unresolved call results an unstable state which can be exploited.
+This ensures that the external call cannot observe C in any state that it couldn't have without being called from C. It prevents external calls from a partially-updated state where some variables have been updated but others still have their old values.